Safeguarding

 Francis Osei-Appiah Residential Manager (Deputy DSL)

-Julie Bellamy Head of Induction & Transition (Deputy DSL)
+Alana Walton Head of Curriculum (Deputy DSL)

 Sian Little Learning Support Manager (Deputy DSL)

-Marina Housley Named Safeguarding Trustee
+Marina Housley Named Safeguarding and Residential Provision Trustee